pparent76/sni2tor-proxy/README.md

 Usage Pre-requisit
 -----

-You must have a Tor-SOCK proxy runing on port 9050.
+You must have a Tor-SOCK proxy running on port 9050.

 Usage
 -----